abdullahD00/abdullahD00/README.md

 ## :sassy_man:  About me
 - :school: I am a student from University of Yalova
-- :technologist: I love using Flutter
+- :technologist: I am studying on Flutter and Kotlin for Mobile Development
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [PROFILE]
 - (https://www.linkedin.com/in/abdullahdundarr/).